This job is sometimes referred to by alternative titles

 - It’s a very labour-intensive job.

-Watch the video to find out about being a winemaker - 6.09 mins.
-(Video courtesy of the Horticulture Industry Training Organisation)
+Jordan finds out about what it's like to be a winemaker – 6.09 mins.
+(Video courtesy of Horticulture Industry Training Organisation)

 Clinton: Viticulture is the science, production and study of grapes.
 So Jordon has travelled 30km from her home in Picton to Blenheim, the heart of the Marlborough winegrowing district, where she’ll be spending a couple of days at the Allan Scott Vineyard.